dotnet/arcade/README.md

 ### Status of Latest Version of Arcade Being Validated

-- Arcade is not being promoted due to Installer (bellwether repo) not being in a green state at the time Arcade Validation for Promotion pipeline was kicked off.
+- Arcade is not being promoted due to ASPNETCore and Installer (bellwether repos) not being in a green state at the time Arcade Validation for Promotion pipeline was kicked off.
 - A bug was discovered while validating against Runtime.
-- For validation information, please see this tracking issue: https://github.com/dotnet/core-eng/issues/10275
+- For validation information, please see this tracking issue: https://github.com/dotnet/core-eng/issues/10294

 ## Getting Started